Barbara Core Manager

 Overview

-Barbara Core brings the Barbara Platform runtime to general-purpose servers, industrial PCs, and virtual machines.
+Barbara Core Manager brings the Barbara Platform runtime to general-purpose servers, industrial PCs, and virtual machines.
+A Core instance is created locally on your own infrastructure using an interactive wizard that walks you through CPU, RAM, disk, networking, and port forwarding.

-• How to register the resulting Core in Barbara Panel
+- How to register the resulting Core in Barbara Panel.

-• How to read the local status view once the instance is running
+- How to read the local status view once the instance is running.

 Every screen shown here reflects the actual text and layout that appears in the terminal.